tudo-astroparticlephysics/PROPOSAL/README.md

+# PROPOSAL

-# This is the restructured PROPOSAL Version 2, which should run in the IceCube Simulation.
+This is the restructured PROPOSAL Version 2, which should run in the IceCube Simulation.

 ## Installation